leddoo/kibi/main.md

     - tests.

 - ideas:
+    - reverse debugging:
+        - start with snapshots + outputs of external functions.
+        - perf wise, that would be a bit like a stop-the-world gc - not ideal, but good enough, maybe.
+        - cancel snapshot if there's a non-serializable host function in the call stack.
     - resumable host code:
         - enables pausing code anywhere -> preemptive multi-tasking.
         - maybe using async for ergonomics.